gurkenlabs/litiengine-docs/game-api/render-engine.md

 # 2D Graphics

-## `java.awt.Graphics2D`
-All of LITIengine's rendering happens on a **Java AWT** `Canvas` component and there's **no expicit OpenGL** involved.
-By that, the engine is one of the very few on the market that achieves an efficient rendering process with **plain Java**.

-The `Canvas` provides a `Graphics2D` object which is passed though the engine on every frame and receives all the drawing operations.
-This object is basically an empty canvas we're drawing the elements of our game on.

-For more information, read the [Official Java Documentation on Graphics2D](https://docs.oracle.com/javase/7/docs/api/java/awt/Graphics2D.html).

 ## The Render Engine - `Game.graphics()`
 The 2D `RenderEngine` is used to render texts, shapes, images and entities at their location in the `Environment` and with respect to the `Camera`'s location and zoom.
 Notice that the location lies within the coordinate space of the current `Environment`.
 The `RenderEngine` will translate the coordinates to a location on the screen.